jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-2/index.md

 </picture>
 </figure>

-There's some render-blocking JavaScript in the `<head>`, which isn't great, but it's pretty small, and ready after around 5.5 seconds.
+There's some render-blocking JavaScript in the `<head>` which isn't great (row 4, which is modernizer), but it's pretty small, and ready after around 5.5 seconds.
 The real problem is down on row 72; that's another render-blocking script.

 The long thin light-yellow bit means the browser knew about the resource for a long time, but chose to download other things first.
 We can confirm that in the network panel of Chrome DevTools: